flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

 }
 ```

-- scope of `i` is the `true` branch of the `if`.
+- Scope of `i` is the `true` branch of the `if`.
-  - `i` unrelated to any `i` variable outside the block
+  - `i` unrelated to any `i` variable outside the block.
-  - automatic variable initialised each time the block is entered
+  - Automatic variable initialised each time the block is entered.
-- automatic variables and function parameters hide external variables and functions of the same name
+- Automatic variables and function parameters hide external variables and functions of the same name.

 **Example**